Ankit-workbook/Sales_Analysis/README.md

 ## 7. Conclusion
 The data reveals clear patterns in customer demographics and purchasing behavior.
 The platform's customer base skews heavily female and younger (26-35), with strong regional performance in northern and western India.
 By leveraging these insights, the company can optimize marketing strategies, product development, and customer retention efforts to drive growth in both established and emerging market segments.

+Key findings include:

+Strong female customer dominance (70% of customers and revenue) The 26-35 age group represents your largest customer segment Uttar Pradesh, Maharashtra, and Karnataka are your top markets IT, Healthcare, and Aviation professionals make up significant customer segments Clothing, Food, and Electronics are your best-selling product categories